Political ideology and individual-level attitudes towards immigration in the European Union : evidence from the European Values Study, 2008/2009

 Attitudes Towards Immigration: Economic versus Cultural Determinants.
 Evidence from the 2011 Transatlantic Trends Immigration Data Can, Elif (Georgetown University, 2013)Immigration is an issue that is always on the political agenda.
 Today we see that the United States and European countries are reassessing immigration policies based on changed realities and needs of their countries. ...

-Written Evidence to the Select Committee on the European Union's Inquiry Into the EU Commission's Communication on Organ Donation and Transplantation: Policy Actions at EU Level Unknown author (Great Britain.
+Written Evidence to the Select Committee on the European Union's Inquiry Into the EU Commission's Communication on Organ Donation and Transplantation: Policy Actions at EU Level Unknown creator (Great Britain.
 Human Tissue Authority, 2007-10-30)